Haziq2602/nihongo-mori/README.md

 # Nihongo Mori: Your Guide to Mastering Japanese Kana

 <p align="center">
   <img src="https://placehold.co/600x300.png" alt="Nihongo Mori Logo" data-ai-hint="leaf logo" />
 </p>

 Welcome to Nihongo Mori!
 This isn't just another flashcard app; it's an interactive learning experience designed to guide you through the first crucial steps of learning Japanese: mastering Hiragana and Katakana.
-Built with a modern tech stack and a sprinkle of AI magic, Nihongo Mori makes learning intuitive, engaging, and effective.
+Built with a modern tech stack, Nihongo Mori makes learning intuitive, engaging, and effective.

 ## What is Nihongo Mori?